Academy

 Illustration Mode

-When the Illustration Mode is selected (1), you will have a menu with a slider, three buttons, and two toggles available that control the following parameters:
+When the Illustration Mode is selected (1), you will have a menu with sliders and two buttons available that will control the following parameters:

-• C – Simplify Path → If you activate Simplify Path, fewer nodes will be created.
+• D – Simplify Path – If you activate Simplify Path, fewer nodes will be created.
 The mode is best suited for tracing motifs with simple and uncomplicated lines.
 If the mode is activated, the tracing process will take less time.

-• D – Keep Source Image.
-If you activate Keep Source Image, the original raster image will be kept and organized below the traced vector image in the layer hierarchy.
+• E – Keep Source Image – If you activate Keep Source Image, the original raster image will be kept and organized below the traced vector image in the layer hierarchy.
 The original raster image will be grouped with the traced vector image in the Layers Tab.

 Auto trace illustration mode